FAQs: COVID-19 (novel coronavirus)

 Logistics, parking and transportation

-Please note, designated parking spaces (e.g. Accessible, Gold, Service or Business Vehicle) will remain enforced on all campuses.
+Individual parking spaces signed for 24/7 enforcement (such as Accessible, Gold, Service or Business Vehicle) or areas signed for 24/7 enforcement remain enforced at all times.

 Q: Will shuttles and buses keep running at Michigan Medicine?